 Hicks Morley is committed to supporting the education and development of the next generation of leading human resources law practitioners.

-Each year, the firm hosts a moot competition at a number of Ontario’s law schools.
-Students work in teams of two and present the appeal or judicial review of a decision arising out of the field of labour and employment law.
+During the competition, students work in teams of two and present the appeal or judicial review of a decision arising out of the field of labour and employment law.
 The moot scenarios focus on timely, topical issues, and are designed to encourage participants to critically engage with issues that arise in our areas of practice.

 Hicks Morley’s lawyers judge the moot competitions and score competitors based on the quality of their legal arguments, which includes organization, clarity, research, persuasiveness and elegance, as well as on their presentation, which includes presence, style, the ability to respond well to questions and a familiarity with facts and legal policy issues.

 Following the in-school preliminary rounds, the winning teams move forward to compete in the moot final, which is held at our Toronto office.
 After the competition, we host a celebratory reception where students have the opportunity to meet members of the firm.

 By the end of the moot competition, teams will: